austinchong01/drive-backend/TEST.md

     - validate new location from newFolderId
   - invalid folderId
     - NotFoundError
+  - file into its own folder
+  - conflicting file name
 - Delete
   - valid fields
     - all files/folders deleted in DB and Cloudinary